asheshrambachan/HonestDiD/README.md

 Robust inference in differences-in-differences and event study designs using methods developed in [Rambachan and Roth (2019)](https://scholar.harvard.edu/jroth/publications/Roth_JMP_Honest_Parallel_Trends).

-See vignette [HonestDiD](doc/HonestDiD_Example.pdf) for a brief decsription of the package and an illustration of how to use the package to conduct sensitivity analsis on the parallel trends assumption in difference-in-differences and event study designs.
+The vignette [HonestDiD](doc/HonestDiD_Example.pdf) provides a brief decsription of the package and an illustration of users may use the package to conduct sensitivity analysis on the parallel trends assumption in difference-in-differences and event study designs.

 This software package is based upon work supported by the National Science